florianeckerstorfer/gifstream.florian.ec/README.md

     $ mkdir cache
     $ chmod -R 777 cache/

-If you want to modify the layout, you need to run [Compass](http://gifstream.in/s/http://gifstream.florian.ec/game+of+thrones.json):
+If you want to modify the layout you need to run [Compass](http://gifstream.in/s/http://gifstream.florian.ec/game+of+thrones.json):

     $ compass compile web/